rikutakei/minibaz_regex/encode_regex/README.md

 Now, onto the challenges:

 1. How many of the files listed in the meta data are from paired-end sequences (column 35)?
 How many are from single-end sequences?
 1. Find all submissions (column 40) from universities/institutions that have three-letter abbreviation (e.g. UCI, MIT, NIH).
-How many files were submitted from each of the universities/institutions?
+How many files were submitted by these universities/institutions?
 1. How many of the files are derived from "muscle" tissue (column 7)?
 Of these, how many are categorised as primary cell (column 8)?
 1. How many files are from the experiment ID (column 4) that ends with "J"?
 How many of them were from a knockdown experiment (column 5)?
 What cell line/tissue were they from?
-(Hint: use `sort` and `uniq` commands for this)
+(Hint: use `sort` and `uniq` for this)
 1. Using `sed`, abbreviate the word "whole-genome shotgun bisulfite sequencing" into "WGSBS" (column 5).
 1. There are files derived from organisms other than Human (Homo sapiens; column 9).
-How many files are from other organisms?
+How many files are derived from other organisms?
 (Hint: use the `-v` flag in grep)
 1. Using `sed`, change "Mus musculus" into "Micky mouse" (column 9).
 1. Now change "Homo sapiens" into "Humans" (column 9).
 1. **ADVANCED:** The date when the file was submitted can be found on column 26 in YYYY-MM-DD format.
 Use `sed` to change this into DD/MM/YYYY format.
 (Hint: you can "store" values using `()` and register numbers `\1`, `\2`, etc.)